 In the summer of 2017 I was fortunate to acquire another instrument: a J. U. Eberle built in Prague in 1731.
 Formerly owned by Myron Rosenblum, it is very different from my Biller- shorter string length, thinner neck, smaller distance between the strings, and steeper curve of the bridge.
 The sound is altogether different as well: radiant and darkly luminous, with lots of flexibility in the lower register.

 Commissioning new solo works for the viola d'amore has been engaging at a level I never have experienced with new viola pieces.
-Composers Paul Fowler, Reena Esmail, Michael Theodore, Conor Brown, and Marcus Maroney have each been wonderful to work with.
+Composers Paul Fowler, Reena Esmail, Michael Theodore, Conor Brown, Eric Sawyer, and Marcus Maroney have each been wonderful to work with.